luiswirth/bsc-thesis/src/matter.typ

   inner(dif omega, c) = inner(omega, diff c)
 $

-This inspires a defintion of the discrete exterior derivative as the opposite of the boundary operator, the *coboundary* operator.
+This inspires a definition of the discrete exterior derivative as the opposite of the boundary operator, the *coboundary* operator.
 $
   dif omega(c) = omega(diff c)